-Located in St. Charles, Flesner Wentzel helps families plan for the unthinkable, protect their families and preserve their assets through estate planning.
+Located in St. Charles, Flesner Wentzel helps families plan for the unthinkable, protect their families and preserve their assets.
+Call today to schedule time with an estate planning attorney.

 You spend your life worrying about your children and caring for your family.
 A well-drafted estate plan will allow you to keep caring for them even after you are gone.